Diffusing essential oils safely

 Ultrasonic essential oil diffusers

-These use water and ultrasonic waves to produce a fine aromatic mist.
-They often come with lights and can be quite ornamental in appearance.
+Use water and ultrasonic waves to produce a fine aromatic mist.
+Ultrasonic Diffusers often come with lights and can be quite ornamental in appearance.
 They also act as humidifiers.

 Unlike the ultrasonic diffuser a nebuliser does not rely on water.
 The device breaks the oil down into separate molecules to produce a gas-like substance that is then dispersed into the room.
 It is thought that these offer greater therapeutic benefits as the smaller oil molecules are more readily absorbed into the lungs.
 On the downside they are more expensive and not as decorative as ultrasonic diffusers and tend to use more oil.
 They also don’t work as well with thicker/viscous oils.